 Both are focused on noticing the breath -- the inhale, the exhale, and the gaps in between.

 I'm curious about what emerges from that noticing.

 I'm curious too about stripping away notions of what dance is and starting from a place of not knowing anything.

-My work, both in teaching and in performance, is about expressing what is true, essential, and urgent.
-It's about excavating and unearthing all that is underneath the minutia of day to day living in order to remember the limitless possibility of potential and freedom within the human body.
+It's about excavating and unearthing all that is underneath the minutia of day to day living to remember the limitless possibility of potential and freedom within the human body.